xlladdins/xll/docs/Excel4MacrosH-P.md

 **PRESS.TOOL**(**bar\_id, position**, down)

-Bar\_id    specifies the number or name of the toolbar in which you want to change the button appearance.
+Bar\_id&nbsp;&nbsp;&nbsp;&nbsp;specifies the number or name of the toolbar in which you want to change the button appearance.
 For detailed information about bar\_id, see ADD.TOOL.

-Position    specifies the position of the button within the toolbar.
+Position&nbsp;&nbsp;&nbsp;&nbsp;specifies the position of the button within the toolbar.
 Position starts with 1 at the left side (if horizontal) or at the top (if vertical).

-Down    is a logical value specifying the appearance of the button.
+Down&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying the appearance of the button.
 If down is TRUE, the button appears depressed into the screen; if FALSE or omitted, it appears normal (up).

 **Remarks**